 The most common Golden Retriever hip problems signs are:

 - Grating in the joints

 - Reluctance to run, jump, or go up and down the stairs

 - Trouble rising

-If you notice these signs, you should see a vet as soon as possible to discuss treatment for hip dysplasia in dogs.
+If you notice these signs, you should see a vet as soon as possible to discuss options for care.

 Golden Retriever Hip Dysplasia Treatment

 Fortunately, there are several things dog owners can do to mitigate the severity of hip problems.
 In addition, there are three primary surgical treatment options should your first steps be ineffective.
 To begin, you can take the following actions to try and reduce the symptoms:

 - Healthy diet

 - Physical therapy